 The Forum for American/Chinese Exchange at Stanford (FACES) is an international organization based at Stanford University, representing a global network of professionals, scholars, and leaders who are shaping their respective fields in the United States and China.

 We believe that the US-China relationship is built by people.
 We believe that the differences that divide us – as people and as nations – with mistrust and misunderstanding, can be transformed through intellectual, academic, and interpersonal exchange; that we can inspire and empower a new generation to take these differences as a source of strength and creativity, and to take the building of the US-China relationship as their lifelong endeavor.

 Since 2001, our beliefs have motivated us to organize numerous events in the two countries.
-Every year, we select forty promising delegates from around the world to attend our Annual Conference in Stanford and China.
+Every year, we select forty promising delegates from around the world to attend our Annual Summit in Stanford and China.
 Through these events, we seek to establish a FACES network.
 Our eminent speakers, partners, and over 800 alumni are making their impact on US-China relations in a variety of fields.

 Letter from Advisor

 Jean C. Oi is the William Haas Professor in Chinese Politics, Director of the Stanford China Program, Senior Fellow at the Freeman Spogli Institutes, and Director of Stanford Center at Peking University.
 She has been an advisor to FACES since its founding in 2001.

 Having advised FACES since it was established, it has been my pleasure to watch it grow in size and stature to become the preeminent student run group dedicated to bettering U.S.-China understanding.
 FACES, true to its mission, has forged lasting relationships amongst the next generation of U.S.-China leaders, who will come to shape global relations between the two countries – in areas varying from politics, to technology, and business.